The Maryland-National Capital Park and Planning Commission

 About the Prince George’s County Planning Department

 The Prince George’s County Planning Department of The Maryland-National Capital Park and Planning Commission (M-NCPPC) is responsible for preserving, protecting, and managing the county’s resources through high-quality planning services and growth management guidance.
-Our mission is to promote economic vitality, environmental sustainability, design excellence, and quality development in Prince George’s County.
-Visit our website, www.pgplanning.org, to learn how you can become engaged in shaping the future of your community.
+Visit our website, www.pgplanning.org to learn how you can become engaged in shaping the future of your community.